 Kinetic is an early stage startup developing safety wearables for the industrial workforce.
 Their mission is to reduce workplace injuries through behavioral change and workplace improvements.
-I worked on end-to-end experiences for workers and managers spanning hardware and software, from system-level to interface-level designs.
+I led the design of end-to-end experiences for workers and managers spanning hardware and software, from system-level to interface-level designs.

 Increasing worker engagement

 I led end-to-end product design by helping the team understand the stories behind the data.
 I did user research at 6 facilities and collaborated with engineering to make the device more useful for workers.
 Worker participation and risk-reduction improved by 60%.

 Device Replacement Feature

 Audited, investigated, and improved the device replacement experience for managers.
 Designed vision and multiple versions for varying scopes.
 Cross-functional collaboration skills helped us narrow down on the right design despite limited access to customers due to the pandemic.

 Designed the end-to-end check-out experience and core interface flows for one of Kinetic's more ambitious projects.
 Prototyped with NFC, Bluetooth, QR, OCR, and learned Protopie to refine and evaluate user flows.
 This was crucial in pushing the project forward despite minimal engineering resources, resulting in a clear plan for next steps.

 Launching a self-serve MVP in 8 weeks